Feature request #9270

 Add basemaps always below vector-layers

 |Pull Request or Patch supplied:||No||Resolution:|

 Currently if you like to visualize vector geodata using QGIS, you add them as vector layer to see if everything looks fine.
 A usual next step is to add a basemap to check the projection or get an idea about the data distribution.
 A common small supsrise esp. for beginners is that the last added map appears on top of the layer stack.
 For a raster basemap this mean, that all existing layers get hidden by default and the user has to find out what happened :(

 So I suggest that if a raster map get's added, it should be added by default below the last vector layer to avoid this confusion.
 I know that with complex layer stacks this can also cause problems, but IMHO this can also happen with the current solution.

-#3 Updated by Noone Noone over 3 years ago
+#3 Updated by Noone Noone about 4 years ago

 @Filipe Sounds like a good addition to the request.
 If a new added layer is selected by default, this should fullfill my request

 @Giovanni I agree that it's a nice feature.
 But please remember that I want to avoid the "WTF?
 Where are my POIs at the map?"-situation for newbies.
 IMHO it doesn't help if we say "But it would work fine, if you select the old layer first!" ;)